smithy-lang/smithy-kotlin/design/DESIGN.md

 }
 ```

-our code would differ in that it would use a produce channel to send so that it could receive from that channel asynchronously.
+our code would differ in that it would use a produce to send so that it could receive from that channel asynchronously.
+Produce is a coroutine builder that simplifies the process of creating a coroutine and a channel.
+It will create a new Receieve Channel

 ```kotlin
 class Movement {